Nevada Department of Education logo

 • Student daily hours of attendance

-Programs may optionally include other information such as pre- and post-test scores on this record.
-All students with demographic information entered will be counted as a “WIOA Reportable Individual” for federal reporting purposes.
-Students with 12 or more hours and a pre-assessment will be counted as a “WIOA Participant” and will be subject to outcome measures.
-Attendance records are subject to the record retention policy.
+All students with demographic information entered will be counted as a "WIOA Reportable Individual" for federal reporting purposes.
+Students with 12 or more hours and a pre-assessment will be counted as a "WIOA Participant" and will be subject to outcome measures.
+Attendance records outside of LACES are subject to the record retention policy.

 Attendance may be entered directly into LACES or uploaded into LACES from another tracking program.